Culminating Experience in Music Business 2

 Prerequisites and Course-Specific Requirements

-- Students intending to do statistical analysis for quantitative projects will need a statistics package of their own choosing.
+- Students intending to do statistical analysis for quantitative projects will need a statistics package of their own choosing, such as R (recommended, free), SPSS, or Stata.

 General Course Requirements